YousefEmam/Sales-Overview/README.md

--- Sales-Overview using SQL, Excel and PowerBI the business needed to know:
+-- Sales Overview using SQL, Excel and PowerBI the business needed to know:
 1-How much do they sell?
 2-What are the most sold products?